-Recently the Royal Oak (Mosborough) was demolished without planning permission.
-The owners, Bar 24 Ltd., now have to apply for retrospective planning permission.
-Their assertion is that, last October, toxic waste was dumped in the car park, and subsequently, the situation became so bad that the only option was to demolish the pub.
+Without planning permission, the Royal Oak (Mosborough), was recently demolished.
+The owners, Bar 24 Ltd., have to apply for retrospective planning permission.
+Their assertion is that toxic waste was dumped in the car park, and the situation became so bad that the only option was to demolish the pub.
 The building dated from 1843, becoming a beerhouse in 1870.

-This pub closed in April 2015: then two days before Historic England was due to recommend the pub be granted Grade II listed status, the owners demolished the building – without planning permission.
-They expected a £5000 fine for breaking regulations.
-However, Westminster Council had a different opinion: they ordered the owners, CTLX, to rebuild the Carlton brick by brick.
+This Carlton closed in April 2015: then two days before Historic England was due to recommend the pub be granted Grade II listed status, the owners demolished the building, without planning permission.
+They expected a £5000 fine.
+However, Westminster Council had a different opinion.
+They ordered the owners: CTLX, to rebuild the Carlton brick by brick.
 Earlier this year, having been totally rebuilt, it re-opened.

-Sheffield and District CAMRA will comment when the retrospective planning application for demolition is submitted to SCC Planning.
-We encourage you all to join us.
+Sheffield and District CAMRA will comment when the planning application for demolition is submitted to SCC Planning.
+We encourage you to do the same.